Online Bible in Modern EnglishThe First Epistle of Paul to Timothy

 1 Timothy 3

-Servants, in the same way, must be reverent, not double-tongued, not addicted to much wine, not greedy for money; holding the mystery of the faith in a pure conscience.
-Let them also first be tested; then let them serve if they are blameless.
+Deacons, in the same way, must be reverent, not double-tongued, not addicted to much wine, not greedy for money; holding the mystery of the faith in a pure conscience.
+Let them also first be tested; then let them serve as deacons if they are blameless.
 Their wives in the same way must be reverent, not slanderers, temperate, faithful in all things.
-Let servants be husbands of one wife, ruling their children and their own houses well.
-For those who have served well gain for themselves a good standing, and great boldness in the faith which is in Christ Jesus.
+Let deacons be husbands of one wife, ruling their children and their own houses well.
+For those who have served well as deacons gain for themselves a good standing, and great boldness in the faith which is in Christ Jesus.

 These things I write to you, hoping to come to you shortly; but if I wait long, that you may know how men ought to behave themselves in the house of God, which is the assembly of the living God, the pillar and ground of the truth.
 Without controversy, the mystery of godliness is great:

 - and received up in glory.

 1 Timothy 4

 Apostacy in Later Times

 But the Spirit says expressly that in later times some will fall away from the faith, paying attention to seducing spirits and doctrines of demons, through the hypocrisy of men who speak lies, branded in their own conscience as with a hot iron; forbidding marriage and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.
 For every creature of God is good, and nothing is to be rejected, if it is received with thanksgiving.
 For it is sanctified through the word of God and prayer.